samuelfullerthomas/eng-102/README.md

 ## Up an running
 So, this project uses a makefile to run it's tasks.
 Makefiles let you create a file that runs commands in the commandline in a local repository.
 So kind of like Grunt.
 But much older.

 After running an npm install, you're almost there.
-You'll want to run webpack --watch and then node index.js, and then you can naviagte to localhost:3000/index.html and you'll see a friendly message!
+You'll want to run make watch and and then make start, and then you can naviagte to localhost:3000/index.html and you'll see a friendly message!

 ## Learning to do
 The first thing that you should get up to speed on is ES6.
 I found that this tutorial was probably the most helpful : http://ccoenraets.github.io/es6-tutorial/